Search engine optimisation (SEO) for estate agents is tough.

 But to enhance our local SEO efforts, we want to implement ‘LocalBusiness’ schema.

-This schema tells Google that this particular page represents a physical branch of the company in this location.
+This schema tells Google that this particular page represents a physical branch of the business in this location.

 As you can see, the NAP is also present here, so make sure you input the correct data before implementing the schema.